Robert Shwartzman: 2020

 At his home event at Sochi Autodrom, Shwartzman qualified seventh.
 However, a slow pit stop costed Shwartzman and soon slipping down to 11th.
-Shwartzman only finished 10th in a red-flagged sprint race, capping off another point-less weekend.
+Shwartzman only finished tenth in a red-flagged sprint race, capping off another point-less weekend.
 Following the weekend, Shwartzman sat fifth in the standings, a distant 51 points off championship leader Schumacher.
-Shwartzman qualified 14th in the first of two rounds in Bahrain.
+Shwartzman qualified fourteenth in the first of two rounds in Bahrain.
 He pushed his way up into fifth place, but fell to eighth after drivers on fresher and softer tyres overtook him.
 However, he did manage to get reverse pole.
 He converted it to a dominant win, leading every lap.
 Shwartzman qualified fourth at the second Sakhir round.
 He improved ahead to second on the first lap, passing both Carlin drivers.
 He eventually was passed by Tsunoda, and later in the race by Guanyu Zhou and Felipe Drugovich.
 He finished in fifth, but when Nikita Mazepin was penalised, he was moved to fourth position.
 Shwartzman placed 5th in the sprint race.
-Overall, Shwartzman ranked 4th in the standings with 177 points, but ultimately was beaten by teammate Schumacher who became champion.
+Overall, Shwartzman ranked fourth in the standings with 177 points, but ultimately was beaten by teammate Schumacher who became champion.
 During the season, he collected six podiums, a fastest lap and four wins — the most wins of any driver during the season.

 2021

 He continued with Prema for the 2021 FIA Formula 2 Championship, this time partnering the reigning FIA Formula 3 champion, Oscar Piastri.
-Shwartzman endured a shaky start on the first round at Bahrain, qualifying 12th.
+Shwartzman endured a shaky start on the first round at Bahrain, qualifying twelfth.
 He improved to fourth on the opening race in Bahrain.
 He retired in the second race, after making contact with Dan Ticktum.
 He finished seventh in the feature race.
 In Monaco, Shwartzman topped practice and qualified second.
 Shwartzman brushed the barrier on the first lap during the first sprint race, damaging his front wing and later retired.
 From last, Shwartzman rose to tenth courtesy of retirements to finish tenth.
 Shwartzman was on course to take second in the feature race before a slow pit stop caused him to lose positions to Piastri and Felipe Drugovich, ending the race in fourth.

 Shwartzman qualified tenth in Baku, and started from reverse pole in the first race.
 He then scored his first win of the season, winning by five seconds.
 He finished fifth in the second sprint race, and ended the weekend in third place, taking advantage of multiple incidents and penalties for other drivers.
 In Silverstone, Shwartzman qualified seventh.
 He won once again, having a brilliant start to pass Christian Lundgaard, Jüri Vips and Roy Nissany before the first corner.
 He described his win as "redemption" following his win being taken away the previous year due to a collision.
-In the second sprint race, Shwartzman was running just outside the points when he spun on the penultimate corner on the penultimate lap, dropping him to 15th at the flag.
+In the second sprint race, Shwartzman was running just outside the points when he spun on the penultimate corner on the penultimate lap, dropping him to fifteenth at the flag.
 He bounced back to secure fifth in the feature race.